Diptonil/raging-coffee/Multithreading/README.md

 ## Multithreading

-This section covers the Java architecture of Multithreading in detail and explains all the cases involving the use of various methods, used conventions, etc.
+- This section covers the Java architecture of Multithreading in detail and explains all the cases involving the use of various methods, used conventions, etc.
-Multithreading utilizes the principles of concurrency within systems to make efficient use of system's resources without taking up more time and making the system perform synchronously.
+- Multithreading utilizes the principles of concurrency within systems to make efficient use of system's resources without taking up more time and making the system perform synchronously.
 Threads are lightweight processes sharing code, files and CPU time among themselves.
+- The Join/ Fork architecture is used these days over traditional multithreading using Runnable and Thread as desxcribed in java.lang.
+- Multithreading is a concurrency technique that must be used minimally.
+In some cases when the use of threads is unreasonably extensive, it makes performance poor since there is an overhead in suspending, changing and resuming threads.
+It must be used minimally and wisely.

 ## Techniques